 That can create cash flow problems, and since your truck runs on fuel, cash flow is essential for business survival.
 The solution to cash flow problems in the trucking industry is a financial tool called invoice factoring.
 Factoring companies pay your invoices today, then collect from the brokers or shippers who hired you.

 Bobtail is a factoring service built to streamline carrier funding.
-Unlike legacy factoring companies, we don’t charge hidden fees; you pay a single, low factoring fee between 1.99% and 2.99%, depending on business size.
+Unlike legacy factoring companies, we don’t charge hidden fees; you pay a single, low factoring fee between 1.99% and 3.24%, depending on business size.
 We don’t impose volume requirements, so you can factor one invoice and take the next payment straight from the shipper.
 We don’t even make you sign a contract.
 You just open the app, upload load details, and get funded.
-Sign up for a free, 7-day trial to experience Bobtail today.
+Sign up to learn more about Bobtail today.